 Precinct Proposed Land Use Bushfire Risk Bushfire Mitigation Measures Precinct D Rural Living with lots of 2 Hectares Subject to grass fire along the northern boundary of the precinct and some ember attack.
 It may also be subject to grass fire on site.
-Maintain the perimeter road that exists along Nippe Lane, Afflecks Road and Traralgon-Maffra Road.
-Ensure at the application stage that the subdivision layout allows for a BAL12.5 separation distances.
-Continue to manage the grassland through the municipal fire prevention notices during the bushfire season.
-Precinct E Rural Living with lots of 2 Hectares May be subject to some ember attack, it also has a slim chance of a grassfire.
+Nippe Lane, Afflecks Road and Traralgon- Maffra Road.
+Ensure at the application stage that the subdivision layout allows for a BAL12.5 Precinct E Rural Living with lots of 2 Hectares May be subject to some ember attack, it also has a slim chance of a grassfire.
 The vegetated creek corridor has the potential to introduce bushfire from the north due to ember attack.
 Maintain Nippe Lane, Guyatts Road and Antons Lane as perimeter roads.
 Ensure at the application stage that the subdivision layout allows for a BAL12.5 separation distances.
 Subdivision of lots within 30m or that include Rosedale Creek would need to consider an appropriate landscaping plan to ensure a minimum fuel environment that is consistent with defendable space requirements.
 Precinct F Rural Living with lots of 2 Hectares May be subject to grass fire but is the least likely to experience bushfire.
 There may be localised bushfire threat due to proximity to the Golf Course to the north and the Rosedale Creek to the north east both of which have patches of native vegetation.
 Maintain the south of Heywood Street, Hendersons Road, Guyatts Road East and Nippe Lane as perimeter roads.
 Ensure the Development Plan includes provision to establish roads in the two existing road reserves as well as a new road running east-west along the southern boundary of the golf course from Heywood Street to Nippe Lane.
 Subdivision of lots within 30m or that include Rosedale Creek would need to consider an appropriate landscaping plan to ensure a minimum fuel environment that is consistent with defendable space requirements.